-Learn about all things instructional design in our new blog.
+Learn about all things instructional design in our blog.
 Come here for tips and ideas to help you design fantastic online and blended learning experiences.

 The introduction of the new web accessibility regulations for the public sector might not have created the wave of panic we saw with the arrival of GDPR.
 Even so, individuals and organisations with accessibility awareness and compliance systems in place have understandably rallied to get on top of what the new requirements mean for their

 Most online learning experiences involve some, if not a substantial amount, of reading.
 There are numerous practical and academic benefits to reading and the use of text-based content.
 Many learners prefer or need to have learning materials available in a “readable” form, which supports their individual note taking strategies and the use of assistive technologies.

 Whether you are designing for blended learning, an online MOOC, or organising a collection of learning resources, the curation of your online platform is just as important as the content itself.
 If you have ever used a virtual learning environment (VLE), or learning management system (LMS), you may have encountered a common problem.
 Quite often